 - Fewer hours for employees to work productively

 Some businesses use PEOs (professional employer organizations).
 In contrast, others opt for HR tools like HRM or HRIS software to balance exponential growth with quickly changing business needs.
 Learn about both with this guide.

 A PEO is a third-party company that provides:

 Rather than investing in human resources (HR) management, some companies may use PEOs for personnel and other organizational resources.
 With a PEO, businesses no longer need to hire and manage their own HR teams.

-HR, benefits, and workers’ compensation are often outsourced to a variety of other vendors of platforms, whereas the PEO acts as a single, comprehensive solution.
+Organizations often outsource HR, benefits, and workers’ compensation to a variety of other vendors of platforms, whereas a PEO acts as a single, comprehensive solution for employers.
 With this solution comes increasing costs.